Social Composition and Characteristics

 In the City of Santa Rosa, majority of the total population 10 years old and beyond were married (44.8%) as recorded in 2012.
 It was followed by those who were not yet married at all (41.8%), Common Law/Live In (7.4%), Widowed (4.2%), Divorced (1.7%), and unknown (0.2%)

 Total Population 10 years old and over by Highest Educational Attainment

-There are more females (52.3%) who are college degree holder than male (47.7%) in the City of Santa Rosa (Table 13).
-Majority of the local residents in the city ages 10 years old and over are high school graduate (38.94%), followed by elementary graduate (27.70%), and academic degree holder (12.10%).
-A very few of the total population with less than one percent had pursued post baccalaureate degree in 2012.
+In 2013, there were more females (52.3) than males (47.7) who were college degree holders in the City of Santa Rosa (Table 14).
+Majority of the residents in the city aged 10 years old and over were high school graduates (38.94), followed by elementary graduates (27.70), and academic degree holders (12.10).
+Less than one percent had a post baccalaureate degree in 2013.

-Ratio Method was also used to get the Highest Educational Attainment of population 10 years old and over of the city.
+Ratio Method was used to get the highest educational attainment of the population 10 years old and over.
 The origin of the data is the results of the 2010 Census of Population and Housing (CPH) in the Province of Laguna.